LauriJL/adocs_test/README.md

 Test project for creating a Jenkins pipeline to generate an HMTL documentation set from ascii files with asciidoctor docker image.

-Pipeline script, dockerfile, ascii files and images retrieved by Jenkins from github.
+Jenkins declarative pipeline script, dockerfile, ascii files and images retrieved by Jenkins from github.